What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 So that begs the question: What the hell happened to Roseanne Barr?

-And now she means all new things to certain people who are handily adopting her for their own agenda as they engage in a lopsided debate now taking place about free speech and a nonexistent double standard.

-There was a point to Roseanne 2.0, important social commentary that was struggling to be heard (unlike with the 1988-'97 go-round, when it was heard loud and clear and widely applauded, especially in hindsight) above the noise over whether the show should exist in the first place.
-And amid the hype, there was enough likability left in Barr's portrayal of Roseanne Conner that—even if you don't agree with the star's politics—still provided for some enjoyable, albeit conflicted, viewing.
+There was a point to Roseanne 2.0, important social commentary that was struggling to be heard (unlike the 1988-'97 go-round, when it was heard loud and clear and widely applauded, especially in hindsight).
+And amid the hype, there was enough likability left in the character of Roseanne Conner and how Barr portrayed her that—even if you don't agree with her politics—still provided for some enjoyable, albeit conflicted, viewing.

 We'll never know if the rest of the cast would've been able to shake the "we're back, wink" gloss that coated some of every episode had they returned for a second season.
-Barr, however, had slipped right back into her role like a comfortable slipper, a scenario that ultimately made far more sense to weary, wary audiences than the arc of her character in real life.
+Barr, however, had slipped right back into her role like a comfortable slipper, a scenario that ultimately made far more sense than the arc of her character in real life.

 ABC